 The delay repeats are generated by summing the LEFT and RIGHT INPUT signals together to the Record Head.
 The panning of the delay repeats from Playback Heads are determined by the PAN switch setting.

-At the end of the signal chain, the LEFT and RIGHT DRY input signals and the WET delay signals are summed together in a spring reverb ‘tank’ and sent to both outputs with a psycho acoustic process applied to it to create a stereo field.
+At the end of the signal chain, the LEFT and RIGHT DRY input signals and the WET delay signals are summed together in a spring reverb ‘tank’ and sent to both outputs with a psycho acoustic process applied to create a stereo field.

 CLK 1- 4 OUTs send clock outputs of Playback heads 1-4.
 Dependent on the HEADS switch setting and the ECHO/LOOP/SAMPLE mode setting, output clocks are always at 50% duty cycle and are phase aligned with incoming Clock or Tap signals.
 Examples below are for a clocked or tapped delay time of 1000ms.